 So, let’s start by defining GZIP compression and how GZIP works to optimize content delivery.

 And how to compress components with GZIP in WP Rocket; check if your site is enabled, and how to activate Gzip compression if it is not enabled.

 GZIP is a software application created by Jean-loup Gailly and Mark Adler and used for file compression and decompression.

 It was first released to the public on October 31st, I992.
 In 1993, version 1.0 was released to update the earlier version 0.1.

 If you’re unsure whether GZIP is enabled on your hosting server, you can use a tool such as GiftofSpeed to see if GZIP is enabled on your web server.

 Also, GZIP is not the only file compression tool out there.

 Other compression algorithms like Brotli compress text-based files better than GZIP.

 But the thing is, GZIP is more efficient and faster in compressing and decompressing files to the client application.

-Compression application like Brotli takes more time to compress files.
+Compression applications like Brotli take more time to compress files.
 Though the final output is better than GZIP, the time taken to complete the process is something to worry about.